unnus/unnus/content/medical/dental-branding-the-anatomy-of-a-mouth-watering-dental-practice.md

 Charismatic dental brands KNOW their raison d'etre or a reason for being.

-In other words, they know their WHY.
+In other words, they know their **WHY**.

-Let’s say you run a dental office, but why?
-What greater cause your practice fights for?
+By WHY I mean the reason they get out of bed every morning.

+And why you do what you do besides making a profit?

+What's the meaningful substance behind your work?

+And if you have one, are you well articulate about it?

 To illustrate how important this is, I’ll show you two versions of a pitch for a dental practice